 The site was started by Mark Hyde in 2002 and initially consisted only of checklists of Zimbabwean plants.
-In January 2004, Bart Wursten and his wife Petra became involved and the site became more of an online flora with images, descriptions and plant distributions.
+In January 2004, Bart Wursten and his wife Petra became involved and the site was developed into an online flora with images, descriptions and plant distributions.

 A more detailed history of the site, its development and contents may be found on the Site history page

 Mark Hyde had lived in Zimbabwe for many years and had built up a working knowledge of the flora, together with a collection of herbarium material and numerous records of plants.
 Between 1992 and 2001 he had worked on a Flora of the Central Division with the aim of publishing a book, but it had become clear firstly that this was taking too long and that secondly that it would have been impossible to find finance.